ebeahan/aeon-ztps/docs/source/getting-started-guide/getting-started-guide.rst

             ├── finally -> ../../../../bin/finally/aztp-finally-aos-nxos.sh
             └── os-selector.cfg

-The file :literal:`os-selector.cfg` allows you to identify which version of NOS should be installed.
+The file :literal:`os-selector.cfg` allows you to identify which version of NOS should be installed, and which finally script should be run.
-The following is an example for :literal:`/opt/aeonztps/etc/profiles/default/eos`:
+The following is an example for :literal:`/opt/aeonztps/etc/profiles/eos`:

 .. code::  yaml